Congratulations! You’ve successfully wooed another customer into starting their journey with your company.

-Here, we’ll show you how the Wootric-Salesforce integration can help you trigger a feedback survey and loop the response back into your contact and account records to create this view of your customer experience.
+Here, we’ll show you how the Wootric-Salesforce two-way integration can help you trigger a feedback survey using workflows.
+Responses loop back into your contact and account records to create this view of your customer experience.

 #1 Onboarding Completion: Customer Effort Score Survey (CES)

 Post-onboarding is a prime time to get customer feedback on that process.
 This is the critical first phase of the SaaS relationship.
 The customer’s emotions and first impressions of your company are fresh in their minds.